Skip to main content

 • Chargeback ratio approaching 0.65%

-• Specific fraud pattern your processor is not catching
+• A specific fraud pattern your processor keeps missing

-• Manual review queue is overwhelming your team
+• Manual review queue is drowning your team

 • You have a fraud analyst who needs better tools